Project name: Khao Laem: Tiger Conservation Survey (Freeland)

 In 2016 this project initiated surveys in Khao Laem National Park (KLNP) as reports indicated tigers were possibly present.
 This national park was previously overlooked due to a large area inundated by a reservoir, but now evidence confirms there is a resident tiger population.
 Continuing tiger, prey and threat surveys confirm Khao Laem is both critical as a connecting wildlife corridor between the upper and lower sections of the Western Forest Complex and supports its own breeding tiger population.

-Between 2019-21, a series of surveys carried out with financial assistance from WildCats, clearly demonstrated the importance of the site as a breeding population.
-Freeland is now initiating a wider array of tiger conservation activities through support and capacity building in the National Park to ensure the site continues to operate as a functioning tiger reserve and increase protection to accelerate the tiger population recovery The ongoing work involves identifying and mitigating known threats, such as poaching and illegal cattle grazing and continued monitoring further identifies emerging threats that early action can resolve.
+Between 2019-22, a series of surveys carried out with financial assistance from WildCats, clearly demonstrated the importance of the site as a breeding population.
+Freeland is now initiating a wider array of tiger conservation activities through support and capacity building in the National Park to ensure the site continues to operate as a functioning tiger reserve and increase protection to accelerate the tiger population recovery.
+The ongoing work involves identifying and mitigating known threats, introducing measures to further raise institutional capacity and engaging communities in poaching hotspots through outreach.